What is a Data Centre? Choosing a Data Centre for Your IT Needs.

-A data centre is a secure facility that houses IT infrastructure such as; networked computers and data storage.
-Within a data centre, you’ll find servers, storage systems, switches and other components that make up a large IT network.
-Think of it as a larger version of the server and infrastructure you may have in your office.
+A data centre is a centralised physical facility that stores businesses’ critical applications and data.
+It is a secure facility that houses IT infrastructure, such as networked computers and data storage.
+Within one, you’ll find servers, storage systems, and other components that make up a large IT network.
+See it as a bigger version of the servers, systems, and infrastructure you may already have in your office.

 What is a data centre used for?

 A data centre is a place for processing data and data storage, such as company files or providing an entire IT infrastructure.
 Cloud-based services are all based in data centres – cloud storage, SaaS (Software as a Service), web hosting software, or IaaS (Infrastructure as a Service).

 With the help of data centres, many companies are moving their IT network to the cloud service which provides cloud security and advantages for networks.
 This also means companies can reduce their spending on computing infrastructure and equipment.
 With the management of company data, the need for regular hardware refreshes is minimised.
 It also means that your cyber security can be protected, with the latest network security updates and management of servers.

 What storage and components does a data centre require?